Arno65/Advent-of-Code-2024/README.md

 Day 1, 2, 3, 8 and 14 have solutions in Clojure.\
 Day 1, 6, 9 and 11 have solutions in C++.

+Part one and two of day 21 are work in progress.\
-Part two of day 16 and 17 are w.i.p.\
+Part two of day 16,17,19,21 and 23 are work in progress.\
-My current code for these parts is ugly and complicated.
+My current code for these parts is slow and ugly.

 Happy coding!